brentgroves/repsys/research/m_z/virtualization/iaas/microstack/how_to_guides/inspecting_the_cluster.md

 ```

 The MicroCluster library makes use of dqlite which provides a raft based sqlite compatible database for shared state across the Sunbeam cluster.

+Yes, Raft consensus protocol can be used with SQLite to create a distributed and fault-tolerant database system.
+Several projects leverage Raft to replicate SQLite databases, ensuring data consistency across multiple nodes, even in the face of failures.

 The state of the local daemon managing the nodes participation in the cluster can also be checked and the log output captured if need be: